Establishing the First Jump Benchmarks in Ultimate Frisbee

 Case - Esther of SPOR

-Dynamic Stability Improvements Through Targeted Cues and Exercises Case insights provided by Esther Vanwijck, sports physiotherapist at SPOR Mechelen Dealing with running injuries is a common challenge for both runner and physiotherapist.
+Dynamic Stability Improvements Through Targeted Cues and Exercises By Esther Vanwijck – SPOR Mechelen Dealing with running injuries is a common challenge for both runner and physiotherapist.
 It’s crucial to address and improve the contributing factors to minimize recurrence rate.
-In this blog post, we will dive into the running […]
+In this blog post, we will dive into the running data of a runner who […]

 Data & video analysis – Dynamic stability